tanaka-geek/JPN-covid19-stats/README.md

 The model is trained with 70-30 ratio.

 According to the different types of regression models used for the analysis, the R-squared gets the value around 0.80~.
-This seems fine as the metrics not being 100%.
+This almost represents a model that explains all of the variation in the response variable around its mean.

 Various analysis are conducted by using Linear and Polynomial Regression Models.
 The x variable is `Positive` and `Date` (Dataframe Date's Index Values)